-Discuss any concerns you have with the individual, family members and health care providers.
+Discuss any concerns you have with the individual, family members, and health care providers.
 All involved will need to weigh potential risks and decide when the individual needs to stop.

 You can also estimate an individual’s potential for a traffic accident by taking the person along as a passenger and asking him or her to co-pilot.
 Ask the person to give you specific instructions about using blinkers, changing lanes, and following the rules of the road.
-If he or she has difficulty or becomes frustrated easily, it may be time for another in-dependent driving evaluation.
+If he or she has difficulty or becomes frustrated easily, it may be time for another independent driving evaluation.

 Some individuals are aware of having difficulty with driving and are relieved when others encourage them to stop.
-Many people, however, will find the loss of driving privileges and the inherent loss of in-dependence upsetting.
+Many people, however, will find the loss of driving privileges and the inherent loss of independence upsetting.
 Encourage the individual with dementia to talk about how this change might make him or her feel.
 Try to imagine what it would be like if you could no longer drive.
-Support groups provide a good venue for both the caregivers and the in-dividual to talk about their feelings and get advice from others in a similar situation.
+Support groups provide a good venue for both the caregivers and the individual to talk about their feelings and get advice from others in a similar situation.
 A person often adjusts better if he or she is involved in discussions and decisions about when to stop driving.

 If the individual is reluctant to talk about driving, ask the individual’s physician or care manager to bring up the subject of driving during health care visits.
 A lawyer or financial planner may also be willing to discuss driving as part of the individual’s legal and financial planning.

 Begin discussions early and try to establish guidelines about when and how to limit, and eventually stop, driving.
 Try to reach an agreement regarding which types of driving behavior would signal the need to stop driving.
-Each family will have to find the solutions that work best in their situation.
+Each family will need to find the solutions that work best in their situation.

-drive safely should still begin gradually to modify their driving.
+Because the progression of dementia varies, individuals who have demonstrated the ability to drive safely should still begin gradually to modify their driving.
 This can reduce the risk of an accident if the individual’s driving skills decrease significantly between evaluations.
 Making the transition from driver to passenger over time can help ease the adjustment.
 Encourage individuals to try some of the following examples: